-- 5. The owners, grantees, successors, and assigns agree and accept the fact that a County dedicable public water system will not be extended to serve the 6 lots within proposed subdivision SUB-14-001337. - 6.
-The owners, grantees, successors, and assigns agree and accept the fact that the County will not bear the responsibility of supplying public water to the 3 proposed lots.
-No further subdivision of the lots created will be permitted unless County dedicable public water system requirements and other requirements of HCC Chapter 23, Subdivisions, are met. - 7.
-No condominium property regime will be allowed on either lot created, nor will an Ohana Dwelling Unit be permitted or allowed. - 8.
+- any special or unusual circumstances applying to the property, and hence, no grounds exist or will exist for another variance from the Subdivision Code to permit further subdivision of the properties. - 5.
+The owners, grantees, successors, and assigns agree and accept the fact that a County dedicable public water system will not be extended to serve the lots within proposed subdivision SUB-15-001501. - 6.
+The owners, grantees, successors, and assigns agree and accept the fact that the County will not bear the responsibility of supplying public water to the subdivided lots.
+No further subdivision of the lots will be permitted unless County dedicable public water system requirements and other requirements of HCC Chapter 23, Subdivisions, are met. - 7.
+No condominium property regime will be allowed, nor will an Ohana Dwelling Unit be permitted or allowed. - 8.
 Any dwelling constructed on any created lot not served by the DWS shall be provided with and maintain a private rainwater catchment system which includes a minimum 6000-gallon water storage capacity for domestic consumption or potable uses.
 This private water storage system shall adhere to the University of Hawai'i's College of Tropical Agriculture and Human Resources' "Guidelines on Rainwater Catchment Systems for Hawai'i" as well as the DOH requirements related to water testing and water purifying devices. - 9.
 Each permitted dwelling on a lot not served by the DWS shall also be provided with a minimum 3,000 gallon water storage capacity dedicated for firefighting and emergency purposes.
 The location and capacity of the emergency water supply system, including the necessary compatible fire apparatus connector system, shall be as specified by the HFD in the memorandum attached to this permit for reference.
 The HFD also advises, as a precautionary measure for other uninhabited structures, that consideration be given to the provision of a similar water storage system for firefighting and emergency purposes. - 10.
-In the event that the County notifies the owner(s) of the lot(s) created that the County water system has been upgraded or an improvement district initiated to enable service to these lots, the owner(s) of lot(s) shall participate in such improvement district or shall pay their pro-rata share of the upgrade and installation of laterals, as determined by the DWS. - 11.
-The pending subdivision application's (SUB-14-001337) final plat map shall meet all the requirements of the Hawai'i County Zoning Code and the Subdivision Code that are not covered by this variance. - 12.
+In the event that the County notifies the owner(s) of the lot(s) created that the County water system has been upgraded or an improvement district initiated to enable service to the lots, the owner(s) of the lots shall participate in such improvement district or shall pay their pro-rata share of the upgrade and installation of laterals, as determined by the DWS. - 11.
+The pending subdivision application's (SUB-15-001501) final plat map shall meet all the requirements of the Hawai'i County Zoning Code and the Subdivision Code that are not covered by this variance. - 12.
 The subdivider, owner(s), their assigns or successors shall pay any outstanding real property taxes and comply with all other applicable State statutes and County ordinances pertaining to building improvements and land use.